-New Award Recognizes Scholarship, Teaching: The College Dean’s Office invites nominations for the new College Award for Undergraduate Teaching and Research Mentorship.
+David McCamant awarded new award for teaching, mentoring: McCamant, an associate professor of chemistry, is the inaugural recipient of the College Award for Undergraduate Teaching and Research Mentorship.
 The award recognizes a tenured faculty member in Arts, Sciences & Engineering who excels both as a scholar and as a teacher and mentor of undergraduate students in research.
-Nominations from all sections of the College are welcome.
-Nominations are due Friday, February 23.
-Learn more.

 National search under way for new Goergen Institute for Data Science director: Henry Kautz, the Robin and Tim Wentworth Director of the Goergen Institute for Data Science, announced earlier this year that he is stepping down after leading the institute since its founding in 2014.
 Details about the position are available on the institute’s website.

 Vicki Roth stepping down: Roth, executive director of the Center for Excellence in Teaching and Learning and assistant dean, will step down at the end of July this year, after more than 27 years at the University.
 Roth has served as the inaugural executive director of CETL and has been a trusted and competent colleague to many in the College.
 A search committee, led by Marcy Kraus, the Suzanne Jagel O’Brien Director of the College Center for Advising Services and assistant dean, will convene in the next few weeks to select her successor.

 Make requests for space changes with new form: The AS&E Space Governance Committee reviews all requests for modifications and additions that affect space within AS&E, including reallocation or modification of physical space as well as furniture and equipment purchases that may have an impact on space requirements.
 Make requests here.